Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Introduction

-We propose in this paper a multi-fidelity surrogate model based on GPs which exploits the benefits of the recursive AR(1) formulation while incorporating Gaussian noise terms on both fidelity levels and relaxing the nested experimental designs hypothesis.
-Regarding the training of the model, we optimize separately the LF and HF parameters since we consider that the LF surrogate model should not be affected by HF data, as it could worsen the results if the AR(1) assumption is not exactly verified.
+We propose in this paper an extension of the recursive AR(1) MFGP surrogate model to the case where Gaussian noise is present for both fidelity levels and where the nested experimental designs hypothesis is relaxed.
 The LF parameters are optimized by MLE as it is done classically in GP regression, and the HF parameters are optimized with the EM algorithm.
-By appropriate algebraic manipulations we obtain an explicit and efficient procedure that makes it possible to apply the method to large-scale problems and overcome the limitations encountered in previous work \cite{Babaee2020CapeCod}.
+We estimate separately the LF and HF parameters in order to decrease the dimension and time complexity of the optimization compared to the fully coupled likelihood maximization of the non-recursive formulation \cite{Babaee2020CapeCod}.
+We also extend the EM-based approach of \cite{zertuche_thesis} to the case of noisy outputs and when the scaling factor is a parametric linear predictor function.
 Although we focus on the bi-fidelity case, our approach can be generalized to any number of fidelity levels in the classic AR(1) construction, i.e., when one level of fidelity depends only on the previous level.
 Other generalizations exist, such as the one presented in \cite{Gori2025MF}, where a specific level depends on all previous levels, or the nonlinear auto-regressive GP model \cite{perdikaris2017NARGP}.
-The main empirical results of our paper can be summarized as follows: our model yields competitive performances when compared to a recent multi-fidelity approach presented in \cite{giannoukou2025MFPCE}, designed to handle output noise on a simple test function, we provide a benchmark for the more complicated, 4D analytical Park function \cite{Cox2001Parkfunction, Xiong2013test_fcts}, and finally, we apply the model on a real-world dataset of sea surface temperature measures and verify that our results are consistent with those of \cite{Babaee2020CapeCod}, when the non-recursive formulation is used. \\
+As the question arises in practice (e.g., \cite{Babaee2020CapeCod}), we compare the performances of the proposed decoupled optimization for the recursive formulation and the direct, fully coupled optimization of the non-recursive formulation.
+We provide benchmarks on two analytic functions of the literature: a simple 1D function presented in \cite{giannoukou2025MFPCE} and the 4D Park function \cite{Cox2001Parkfunction, Xiong2013test_fcts}.
+Finally, we apply both approaches on a real-world dataset of sea surface temperature measures \cite{Babaee2020CapeCod}. \\

 To be complete, we mention that many types of surrogate models have been adapted to the MF framework, such as polynomial chaos expansion (PCE) \cite{giannoukou2025MFPCE}, or neural networks (NN) \cite{meng2020MF_NN} but these models do not directly provide a way to quantify the uncertainties and have to rely on bootstrapping for instance.
 This issue is solved by other models, for example, deep Gaussian processes \cite{cutajar2019deepgpmf, yang2025DeepGP_Seq_design}, or the GP-Bayesian NN model \cite{kerleguer2024}.
 Although these models are more flexible than the AR(1) model because there is no assumption of a linear relation between the codes, they are less interpretable due to their NN-based structure.
 They are also computationally heavier to train compared to usual GP-based models.\\